bernhard-42/vscode-ocp-cad-viewer/README.md

 ### Library Manager

-You can also use "Library Manager" in the _OCP CAD Viewer_ sidebar to manage the Python libraries for _build123d_, _cadquery_, _ipython_ and _ocp_tessellate_ (Presse the green arrow whenhovering over a library to install/upgrade it)
+You can also use "Library Manager" in the _OCP CAD Viewer_ sidebar to manage the Python libraries for _build123d_, _cadquery_, _ipython_ and _ocp_tessellate_ (Presse the down-arrow when hovering over a library name to install/upgrade it)

 ### Extra topics